-Projects which require little to no upfront capital investment for demolition and site preparation (HUB site, for example) will, no doubt, be of greater appeal to experienced developers than will properties requiring greater such investment.
+Projects which require little to no upfront capital investment for demolition and site preparation (HUB Sites 1 and 2, for example) will, no doubt, be of greater appeal to experienced developers than will properties requiring greater such investment.
 However, the City of Meriden can mitigate such a "development penalty" by agreeing to subsidize or write-down certain pre-development costs such as demolition, enhanced infrastructure, and environmental remediation, where it exists.

-The City of Meriden can favorably influence the financial return rate associated with redevelopment activity within the TOD Study Area through the easing of parking requirements (identified to be a drag on redevelopment) and contribution of land parcels, at no cost, to the development entity.
+Additionally, and of significant importance, the city of Meriden can favorably influence the financial return rate associated with redevelopment activity within the TOD Study Area through the easing of parking requirements (identified to be a drag on redevelopment) and contribution of land parcels, at no cost, to the development entity.

-The City should consider assisting early development projects (those occurring within the first three to five years) with its authority to grant long-term property tax abatements or PILOTs.
+Finally, the city should give serious consideration to assisting early development projects (those occurring within the first three to five years) with its authority to grant long-term property tax abatements or PILOTs.
 Such real property tax treatment will have significant and favorable impact on a development entity's financial return, without adversely impacting the city's ability to deliver municipal services.